lirdai/jobHuntingHelper/README.md

-# Job Hunting Helper - Chrome Extension
+# Job Hunting Helper – Chrome Extension

 ## Overview
-**Job Hunting Helper** is a powerful Chrome extension that integrates OpenAI's API to streamline your job application process.
-Designed for efficiency and accuracy, it helps you generate personalized cover letters, optimize resumes, and highlight your accomplishments directly within your browser.
-Whether you're targeting roles on LinkedIn, Indeed, Monster, or elsewhere, Job Hunting Helper offers intelligent, context-aware support.
+**Job Hunting Helper** is a powerful Chrome extension that integrates OpenAI’s API to streamline your job application workflow.
+Whether you're applying via LinkedIn, Indeed, or Monster, it helps you auto-generate resumes, cover letters, follow-ups, and more — all tailored to your resume and the job description.

+Now powered by **ChatOnly**, an AI assistant that helps you navigate your job search — answer questions, analyze job fit, and guide your application process in real-time.

 ## Key Features
-- **Resume Optimization**
+- ✅ **Resume Optimization**
-  Upload your resume and get AI-generated suggestions for improving clarity, tone, and impact.
+  Upload your `.docx` resume and get AI-powered suggestions to improve tone, clarity, and structure.

-- **Cover Letter Generation**
+- ✅ **Cover Letter Generation**
-  Generate personalized, job-specific cover letters based on the job description and your uploaded resume.
+  Instantly create personalized cover letters based on any job description and your resume.

-- **Achievement Highlighting**
+- ✅ **Achievement Highlighting**
-  Extract and emphasize your top achievements to make your application stand out.
+  Extract and emphasize your top accomplishments to make your application stand out.

+- 🆕 **Generate More Job Materials**
+  Easily create other job-hunting documents:
+  - Thank You Notes
+  - Follow-up Emails
+  - "Why Us" Answers
+  - "Why This Role" Statements

+- 🧠 **ChatOnly (AI Assistant)**
+  A real-time chat assistant that uses your resume and the job description to:
+  - Analyze your fit
+  - Answer common recruiter questions
+  - Offer improvement suggestions

+- ⚙️ **Settings Panel** *(New)*
+  Customize extension behavior and manage saved API keys for future updates.

-- **Automatic Job Description Scraping**
+- 🔍 **Automatic Job Description Scraping**
-  Automatically scrape job descriptions from popular platforms like LinkedIn, Indeed, and Monster — no more copy-pasting.
+  No more copy-paste!
+Scrapes job descriptions from LinkedIn, Indeed, and Monster.

-- **.docx File Support**
+- 📂 **.docx Upload & Export**
-  Seamlessly upload and parse `.docx` resumes using Mammoth.js, and export generated documents via docx.js.
+  - Parse uploaded resumes via `Mammoth.js`
+  - Export generated content using `docx.js`

-- **Persistent API Key Storage**
+- 🔐 **Persistent OpenAI API Key Storage**
-  Securely store your OpenAI API key locally using Chrome Extension storage APIs to avoid repeated input.
+  Securely stores your API key locally using Chrome’s Storage API.

-- **User-Friendly Sidebar Interface**
+- 🖼️ **Clean Sidebar Interface**
-  Interact with all extension features through a clean and intuitive sidebar powered by the Chrome Extension Side Panel API.
+  Built using Chrome’s Side Panel API for an intuitive, seamless UX.

-## How It Works
+### How It Works
-1. Install the extension and pin it to your toolbar.
+1. **Install** the extension and pin it to your browser toolbar.
-2. Open any job listing on LinkedIn, Indeed, or Monster.
+2. **Open** any job listing on LinkedIn, Indeed, or Monster.
-3. Click the extension icon to activate the sidebar.
+3. **Click** the extension icon to activate the sidebar.
-4. Upload your resume (`.docx` format).
+4. **Upload** your resume (.docx format).
-5. Choose your desired output (Resume Optimization, Cover Letter, Achievements).
+5. **Choose** your desired output: Resume Optimization, Cover Letter, Achievements, Thank You Letter, etc.
-6. Let the AI generate optimized content tailored to the job.
+6. **Let the AI generate** tailored, high-quality content based on your resume and the job description.
-7. Download the generated `.docx` documents, ready for submission.
+7. **Download** your documents as `.docx` files, ready to submit.
+8. **Need help?** Use **ChatOnly** to ask any job-hunting questions in real time — from improving your resume to preparing for interviews.

 ## Demo
 Here are three video demos: